-Early notification of RFT for new NHMRC Health Evidence Panel
+RFT for new NHMRC Health Evidence Advice and Methods Panel

 NHMRC has a legislated role in providing high quality evidence based health advice to government and the community.

-Those interested in tendering for the new Health Evidence and Methods Panel should monitor the NHMRC website leading up to October 2017, and/or register interest with Austender.
+Those interested in tendering for the new Health Evidence and Methods Panel should access the Austender site.
+The Request for Tender closes 4 December 2017.

 They are applicable to all guidelines containing recommendations for clinical practice, public health and environmental health.